 Suzaku (previously called Astro-E2) was launched on 2005 July 10 by the Japan Aerospace Exploration Agency (JAXA) in collaboration with U.S. (NASA/GSFC and MIT) and Japanese institutes.
 Suzaku covers the energy range 0.3-600 keV and is currently performing astronomical observations using imaging CCD cameras (XIS) and a hard X-ray detector (HXD).

 Suzaku brings new capabilities to observe all classes of astronomical objects including active galactic nuclei, clusters of galaxies, stars, supernova remnants, X-ray binaries and solar system objects.
 After a nine month performance verification phase, Suzaku began operating as an observatory, open to the world-wide astronomical community.

 Since the start of open time observations, JAXA has kindly offered to allocate 8% of the open observing time to proposals from scientists from institutes located in the ESA Member States.
 The European proposals are first peer-reviewed by an ESA-appointed Time Allocation Committee and the recommended proposals forwarded to JAXA for merging with those resulting from the parallel Japanese and US calls.

-The Ninth Announcement of Opportunity for observations to be performed between 2014 April and 2015 March (EAO-9) has now closed and the results are available from the menu link at the left of this page.
+The Tenth Announcement of Opportunity for observations to be performed between April 2015 and October 2016 (EAO-10) has now closed and the results are available from the menu link at the left of this page.

 The Suzaku data archive containing all public data is available.